Table of Contents

-The refracting system of the eye consists of the cornea (5) and the lens (11).
-They function approximately like a convex lens refracting light onto the retina (13).
+The refracting system of the eye consists of the cornea (5) and the lens (11), which act approximately like a convex lens refracting light onto the retina (13).
 The images of observed objects are real inverted images on the retina.
-A normal eye can see near objects as sharply as distant ones.
-This is accomplished by the eye’s capability to change its curvature and focal length, and thus its refracting power.
+A normal eye can see near objects as sharply as distant ones, due to the eye’s ability to change its curvature and focal length, and thus it’s refracting power.
 This adaptability is called accommodation.

-A microscope consists of two lenses—the prime lens and the ocular.
-The prime lens is the one facing the observed object whereas the ocular (otherwise called an eyepiece) is in front of the eye.
+The microscope consists of 2 lenses—the prime lens and the ocular system.
+The prime lens is the one facing the observed object whereas the ocular or eyepiece system is in front of the eye.

 The prime lens can be replaced with lenses of other focal lengths, and the object distance can be adjusted.

-Using a microscope we see enlarged, inverted virtual images of the observed object.
-The total magnification of the microscope v is the product of the magnification of the object va and the magnification of the eyepiece vg.
+Enlarged and inverted virtual images of the observed object can be observed microscopically.
+The total magnification of the microscope v is the product of the object magnification va and the magnification of the eyepiece vg.

 v = va * vg